petru-braha/VDS-library/wiki.md

 5. iterator class defined inside of the class that uses it
 - no definitions of methods are allowed in header files for final types

+6. the default constructor initialise the memory
+7. binary tree only if no arity is written in the constructor